bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-flutter-apps.md

 You can write and run unit-, widget-, and integration tests with Flutter.
 For more information, check out [Flutter's official documentation](https://flutter.io/docs/testing).

-You can use our automatically generated **primary** workflow to test your Flutter app.
+You can use our automatically generated **primary** Workflow to test your Flutter app.
 By default, it will include the **Flutter Analyze** Step which runs static code tests.

-{% include message_box.html type="info" title="Flutter tests" content="If you have tests in your repository, and selected **yes** when prompted, during app creation, whether you want to run these tests, the primary workflow will include the **Flutter Test** Step by default.
-If you add tests to your app later, add the **Flutter Test** Step to your workflow manually."%}
+{% include message_box.html type="info" title="Flutter tests" content="If you have tests in your repository, and selected **yes** when prompted, during app creation, whether you want to run these tests, the primary Workflow will include the **Flutter Test** Step by default.
+If you add tests to your app later, add the **Flutter Test** Step to your Workflow manually."%}

-1. Open your app's Workflow Editor and open the **primary** workflow.
+1. Open your app's Workflow Editor and open the **primary** Workflow.
 2. In the **Flutter Install** Step, fill in the **Flutter SDK Version** input.

    You can specify either tags or branches of the Flutter SDK's git repository.
 The default value is `stable`.
 This will use the latest stable branch of Flutter.